it-all/slimAdmin/README.md

     Dev Servers*
     Generic error notifications are emailed to $config['errors']['emailTo'] if $config['errors']['emailDev'] is true.

 * $config['isLive'] boolean from .env determines whether this is a production site.

 See ErrorHandler.php for further info.

 <a name="emailing">Emailing with phpMailer</a>
 Verify mailer service exists (it may not on dev servers, depending on $config['sendEmailsOnDevServer']).
 // magic method to access mailer inside container
 if ($this->mailer !== null) {
 &nbsp;&nbsp;&nbsp;&nbsp;$this->mailer->send(...)
 }

-<a name="se">System Event Database Logging</a>
-Certain events such as logging in, logging out, inserting, updating, and deleting database records are automatically logged into the SystemEvents table.
-You can choose other events to insert as you write your application.
-For usage examples and help, search "systemEvents->insert" and see SystemEventsModel.php.
-Note that PHP errors are also logged to the SystemEvents table by default (this can be turned off in config.php).

-<a name="errLog">PHP Error Log</a>
-PHP Errors with stack trace are logged to the file set in config['storage']['logs']['pathPhpErrors']

 <a name="csrf">CSRF</a>
 The <a href="https://github.com/slimphp/Slim-Csrf" target="_blank">Slim Framework CSRF</a> protection middleware is used to check CSRF form fields.
 The CSRF key/value generators are added to the container for form field creation.
 They are also made available to Twig.
 A failure is logged to SystemEvents as an error, the user's session is unset, and the user is redirected to the (frontend) homepage with an error message.

-<a name="authe">Authentication</a>
-Admin pages are protected through authenticated sessions.

-<a name="adminNav">Admin Nav</a>
-See AdminNav.php.

-<a name="autho">Authorization</a>
-Administrative resources and functionality can be protected against unauthorized use based on administrative roles.
-Resource and functionality access is defined in config.php in the 'administratorPermissions' array key based on the role and is set in routes.php on resources as necessary, in AdminNav to determine whether or not to display navigation options, and in views and controllers as necessary to grant or limit functionality access.
-Authorization failures result in alerts being written to the SystemEvents table and the user redirected to the admin homepage with a red alert message displayed.
-Authorization can be set as a minimum role level, where all roles with an equal or better level will be authorized, or as a set of authorized roles.

 <a name="xss">XSS Prevention</a>
 The appropriate <a target="_blank" href="https://twig.sensiolabs.org/doc/2.x/filters/escape.html" target="_blank">Twig escape filter</a> are used for any user-input data* that is output through Twig.
 Note that Twig defaults to autoescape 'html' in the autoescape environment variable: https://twig.sensiolabs.org/api/2.x/Twig_Environment.html

 protectXSS() or arrayProtectRecursive() should be called for any user-input data* that is output into HTML independent of Twig (currently there is none).

 *Note this includes database data that has been input by any user, including through the admin

+<a name="errLog">PHP Error Log</a>
+PHP Errors with stack trace are logged to the file set in config['storage']['logs']['pathPhpErrors']

 Miscellaneous Instructions

 To print debugging info in admin pages: